 Farmraiser Grant Program

-The Ethical Farming Fund's Farmraiser Grant Program raises the standards of Western Pennsylvania's foodshed by funding projects on local farms that improve the welfare of the animals on the farm.
-Here are our past awardees:
+The Ethical Farming Fund is raising the standards of Western Pennsylvania's foodshed by funding projects that improve the welfare of animals on local farms.

 Second Wind Farm (2018 Awardee)